mrfoxGN/netpractice/README.md

-*This project has been created as part of the 42 curriculum by mrfoxGN.*
+*This project has been created as part of the 42 curriculum by anguenda.*

 # NetPractice